Contact Us

 Customer support Customer support is a feature that answers customers’ inquiries.
 If you’re keen on guaranteeing maximum satisfaction, here’s a must-have feature.

-A typical example of customer support to have is live chat.
+A typical example of customer support to have is a live chat.

-Payment history This feature provides users with a record of all past transaction history.
+Payment history This feature keeps users informed with a record of all past transaction history.

 If you’d rather have a more encompassing P2P platform, then you can add a cryptocurrency wallet to your features.